arpitbatra123/personal-website/posts/hospital-poem.md

 ---
-title: a hospital is a strange place
+title: A Hospital Is a Strange Place
 date: '2019-09-23'
 tags:
   - 'poetry'